C-LAEF/claef_1k_doc/docs/HowTo.md

 ## How C-LAEF 1k can be configured
 Please be aware that making C-LAEF 1k user friendly and configurable is 'work in progress' and not all configurations might work out of the box.
 Go into directory def and create a config-file in toml format (see the documentation of the config-file for details).
 An example file is given in config.toml.
-Once you have created your config-file run
+Once you have created your config-file run from your top repository level:
--> python3 suite.py
+-> python3 def/suite.py --config_file [PATH_TO_YOUR_CONFIG.toml]

+If you do not specify a config_file the code will look for */home/USER/CLAEF_1k/def/config.toml*.

 Your setting are printed and your suite will be loaded in ecflow.
+The suite is suspended by default to allow you to check the suite in ecflow_ui.
+To start the suite resume the suspended task on top level (named like the suite_name you specified in your configurations).

 ## How C-LAEF 1k ecflow suite is built